 On Managing Anxiety Without Burning Out

-Washington, DC is filled with high-performing professionals—attorneys, policy experts, consultants, nonprofit leaders—who are driven, intelligent, and capable.
-Most care deeply about the work they are doing.
-Yet behind the accomplishments and polished appearances, many silently struggle with persistent anxiety, stress, and an undercurrent of burnout.
+Washington, DC is filled with high-performers who are driven, intelligent, and capable.
+Most care deeply about careers.
+Yet behind the accomplishments and polished appearances, many silently struggle with persistent anxiety, stress, and an undercurrent of severe burnout.

-If that sounds like you, you’re not alone—and you’re not broken.
-In fact, the very traits that help you succeed (perfectionism, emotional control, hyper-responsibility) can also fuel your anxiety and disconnection.
-The good news: healing doesn’t mean giving up your edge.
-It means learning how to feel more grounded, connected, and free—without burning out.
+If that sounds like you, you’re not alone and you’re not broken.
+In fact, the traits that help you succeed (perfectionism, emotional control, hyper-responsibility) can also fuel your anxiety and relational disconnection.
+My perspective is that healing doesn’t mean giving up your edge.
+It means learning how to feel more grounded and connected, and how to have more agency in your life.

 The Hidden Cost of High Achievement

 High-functioning anxiety often hides in plain sight.
-You might look composed and successful from the outside, but inside, it can feel like:
+You might look composed and successful, but inside it can feel like:

-• A relentless internal critic (“You should be doing more”)
+A relentless internal critic (“I should be doing more”)

-• Sleep issues, tension, or vague physical symptoms
+Sleep issues, tension, or physical symptoms and/or autoimmune disorders

-• A sense of disconnection from yourself or others
+A sense of disconnection from yourself and/or others

-Over time, this creates a wear-and-tear effect.
-You push harder to feel “in control,” but end up feeling more depleted, resentful, or emotionally numb.
+Over time, this creates a cycle.
+You push harder to feel “in control,” but end up feeling more depleted, resentful, or numb.

 Why Coping Strategies Stop Working

-That’s because anxiety isn’t just mental.
-It lives in the body, in long-standing relational patterns, and in stories we’ve absorbed about who we need to be in order to be “enough.”
+This is because anxiety does not live only in the brain.
+It lives in the body, in long-standing relational patterns, and in stories we have absorbed about who we need to be in order to be “enough.”

 Trying to think your way out of anxiety often reinforces the loop.
-What’s needed is a more integrated, body-mind approach that creates real, sustainable change.
+What is needed is a more integrated, body-mind approach that creates real, sustainable change.

 A Different Approach: Body, Mind, and Relational Healing

-In my work with clients, I combine Sensorimotor Psychotherapy, psychodynamic insight, and group therapy to address anxiety on all levels:
+In my work with clients, I combine body-based awareness, psychodynamic insight, and group therapy to address anxiety.

-Anxiety often shows up as a nervous system response: shallow breathing, tight chest, tense jaw.
-Body-based interventions like Sensorimotor Psychotherapy help you notice and regulate these patterns in real time—without needing to explain or analyze everything.
-It’s a powerful way to bring your body out of survival mode.
+Anxiety often shows up as a nervous system response, through sensations such as shallow breathing, tight chest, tense jaw.
+Body-based interventions like Sensorimotor Psychotherapy help us notice and regulate these patterns in real time without needing to explain or analyze everything.
+This can be a powerful way to bring your body out of survival mode.

-Many high achievers internalize beliefs and unconscious survival patterns early on: “I have to be perfect to be loved,” or “I’m only valuable when I’m productive.”
-Psychodynamic work helps uncover and gently shift these patterns and beliefs, so you can stop operating from autopilot.
+Many high achievers internalize beliefs and unconscious survival patterns early in life such as “I have to be perfect to be loved,” or “I’m only valuable when I’m productive.”
+Psychodynamic work helps us connect the past with the present to uncover and gently shift these patterns and beliefs.
+This insight can help create space and agency between a stimulus and our automatic response.

-Often, the roots of burnout can be found in how you hold or do not hold onto your own needs vis a vis others.
-So, one way to find relief is to practice identifying and asserting your needs in relationship.
-Group therapy provides a supportive space where you can be truly seen and practice new ways of relating—without the masks or pressure.
-It’s especially transformative for clients who struggle with people-pleasing, boundaries, or self-worth.
+Often, the roots of burnout can be found in how you hold or do not hold onto your own needs vis a vis other people.
+So, one way to find relief is to practice identifying and asserting your needs in relationships.
+Group therapy provides a supportive space for this work.

 What Real Change Looks Like